apache/cloudstack-kubernetes-provider/README.md

 This was added to distinguish tcp, udp and tcp-proxy service operating on the same port.
 Without this change, it would not be possible to map, for example, a service that runs on both TCP and UDP port 8000.

-:warning: **If you have existing rules, remove them before upgrading and them back afterwards.**
+:warning: **If you have existing rules, remove them before upgrading and add them back afterwards.**

-If you don't do this, you need to manually remove the rules in CloudStack later.
+If you don't do this, you need to manually remove the rules in CloudStack when they are replaced.

 ### Metadata